aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 value.converter.schemas.enable=false
 ```

 Now, this is out of the way.
 Let's start this all together.
-Please note that for this step, you might get errors if you are using JDK>=v15.
+Please note that you might get errors for this step if you use JDK>=v15.
 And you might need a few separate terminal sessions for this:

 Session 1:
 ```bash